Another National Championship for New Orleans

 So it is with great pride the Allstate Sugar Bowl will lead New Orleans as it plays host to the CFP title game following the 2019 season on January 13, 2020.

-The Sugar Bowl spearheaded the bid effort for the 2020 game with support from the Greater New Orleans Sports Foundation; SMG, the management company of the Mercedes-Benz Superdome; the New Orleans Saints; the Ernest N. Morial Convention Center; the New Orleans Convention and Visitors Bureau; and the New Orleans Tourism and Marketing Corporation; as well as multiple government agencies on the state and local level.
+The Sugar Bowl spearheaded the bid effort for the 2020 game with support from the Greater New Orleans Sports Foundation; ASM Global, the management company of the Mercedes-Benz Superdome; the New Orleans Saints; the Ernest N. Morial Convention Center; the New Orleans Convention and Visitors Bureau (New Orleans & Company); and the New Orleans Tourism and Marketing Corporation; as well as multiple government agencies on the state and local level.

-The organization already is deep into plans for hosting what will be the sixth CFP National Championship.
+The organization has been heavily focused on the multitude of details for hosting what will be the sixth CFP National Championship.
 But this certainly isn’t the Sugar Bowl or New Orleans’ first time to welcome a championship contest or event.

 The Sugar Bowl, birthed on January 1, 1935, hosted four Bowl Championship Series National Championship games (2000, 2004, 2008 and 2012) as well as three other games which featured the No. 1 vs. No. 2 teams in the Associated Press poll (1979, 1983, 1993).